jimburton/CI505/labs/parsing/README.md

 import Log
 ```

-which sets up your file as a module named `LogAnalysis`, and imports the
+which sets up your file as a module named `Main`, and imports the
 `System.IO` and `Log` modules so you can use the types and functions they
 provides.